Baqend/js-sdk/README.md

         ...
 });
 ```

+Note: The Baqend Streaming SDK can be required with `var DB = require('baqend/streaming');`, ensure that you only
+require either the Baqend SDK or the Baqend Streaming SDK and not both.

 Type `browserify scripts/main.js > scripts/bundle.js` to build your main.js script.
 For more advanced building steps visit the [browserify Documentation](https://github.com/substack/node-browserify#usage).